MQC5: WebSphere MQ Client for VSE

 The MQI is available to applications running on the client platform.
 The queues and other WebSphere MQ (MQSeries) objects are held on a queue manager that you have installed on a server machine.

 Using WebSphere MQ clients is an efficient way of implementing WebSphere MQ messaging and queuing.
 You can have an application that uses the MQI running on one machine and the queue manager running on a different machine, either physical or virtual.
 The benefits of doing this are:

 » There is no need for a full WebSphere MQ implementation on the client machine.

 » Hardware requirements on the client system are reduced.

 » System administration requirements are reduced.

-This SupportPac is intended for anyone who installs and configures MQSeries products for the client-server environment, and for application programmers who write programs to make use of the Message Queue Interface (MQI).
+This SupportPac is intended for anyone who installs and configures WebSphere MQ (MQSeries) products for the client-server environment, and for application programmers who write programs that use the MQI.

 The WebSphere MQ Client for VSE is expected to function in conjunction with the MQSeries for VSE V2.1 product, as well as WebSphere MQ versions 5.3 and 6.0 that support client attachment.

 The readme file included in this SupportPac provides details of how the MQ Client for VSE differs from version 5.3 and 6.0 clients.